BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

 Follow these steps to prepare the data for processing:

 1. **Download the Dataset**:
-   - Download the dataset and save it in the `DATA` directory of the project.
+   - Download the dataset and save it in the `DATA` directory.

 2. **Organize the Dataset**:
-   - Ensure that the volumes are saved in one folder and the corresponding GT (Ground Truth) masks are saved in a separate folder within the `DATA` directory.
+   - Ensure that the volumes are saved in one folder and the corresponding GT (Ground Truth) masks are saved in a separate folder within the `DATA/Dataset_name/` directory.

 3. **Set Up Paths**:
    - Open the `Data_Extraction.py` script in the `DATA` directory.